-The Oakland Athletics schedule for 2017 includes games from April through early October.
+The Oakland Athletics schedule for 2018 includes games from April through September.
 Each month, they play almost a dozen baseball games at home.

 It's always fun watching the A's play at the Oakland Coliseum, just across the bay from San Francisco.
 Each year, they host other American League teams such as the Boston Red Sox, the New York Yankees, and the Los Angeles Angels.